prioritizr/aoh/README.md

 <https://apiv3.iucnredlist.org/api/v3/token>) and fill out the form to
 apply for a token.
 You should then receive a token shortly after completing the form (but not immediately).
-After receiving a token, please open the `.Renviron` file on your computer (e.g. using `usethis::edit_r_environ()`).
+After receiving a token, please open the `.Renviron` file on your computer (e.g., using `usethis::edit_r_environ()`).
 Next, please add the following text to the file (replacing the string with the token) and save the file, using your token in place of the string below.